stevevillardi/LogicMonitor_Scripts/Selenium/README.md

 3. Name your project
 4. Set the base url for your synthetic test
 5. Record your test and click on `stop recording` once completed, give your test a name
+6. Optionally add in some assert statements or other non recorded steps required for testing
-6. Replay your test from the IDE window and verify it operates as expected, make any adjustments needed until satisfied
+7. Replay your test from the IDE window and verify it operates as expected, make any adjustments/cleanup needed until satisfied

 ### Step 5: Export Selenium Project to Java